 While unsanctioned cat killing was prohibited, thousands of felines were ritually killed in one of Bastet’s many temples.
 Large catteries located on the temple grounds specially bred the animals to be used as offerings.
 The sacrificed cats in ancient Egypt would then be mummified and buried in the nearby cemeteries devoted to the goddess.
 The cat cemeteries grew to such a level that 19th-century excavations turned up countless cat mummies.
 Many of the mummies were carefully wrapped, with ornamental head coverings.
 Others were encased in specially made cat statues or decorated sarcophagi, like Thutmose’s beloved Ta-Miu.
 These findings were so common that the British began to export the cat mummies to England to use as fertilizer — once bringing over 180,000 in a single shipment (!).

 Not all cats suffered a violent fate before their mummification.
-Cats in ancient Egypt could also be buried with their humans.
+In ancient Egypt, many cats were buried with their humans.
 According to the “Book of the Dead”, the owners believed they would be reunited with their faithful protectors in the afterlife.
 Others buried their beloved companions in dedicated pet cemeteries, where archeologists have found the remains of well-cared-for cats that had often died of old age.

 Herodotus recorded the sorrow caused by the loss of a favorite pet.
 After a cat died a natural death, all the household members would shave their eyebrows as a sign of grief.
 Another report tells us of Egyptians caught in a burning building who saved their cats before saving themselves or attempting to put out the fire.